hazelcast/hazelcast-jet-reference-manual/docs/04_Understanding_Jet_Architecture_and_API/00_DAG.md

 target member.
 Examples of distributed sources supported by Jet are HDFS files and Hazelcast's `IMap`, `ICache` and `IList`.

-_Edges_ transfer data from one vertex to the next and contain the partitioning logic which ensures that each item is sent to its target processor.
+_Edges_ transfer data from one vertex to the next and contain the logic that decides which target processor an item should be routed to.
+This could be guided by the partitioning logic, or could be one of the other choices like broadcast or pooling.
+An edge may be configured to keep the data within a member, routing only to local processors.
+This allows us to design DAGs which optimally balance network and memory usage.

 After a `Job` is created, the DAG is replicated to the whole Jet cluster and executed in parallel on each member.